 The Remuneration Committee is chaired by Stephen Davidson and the other committee members are Sir Bryan Carsberg and Kirsten English.
 The independent Non-Executive Chairman sits on the Remuneration Committee.
 The Remuneration Committee reviews and makes recommendations in respect of the Directors' remuneration and benefits packages, including share options and the terms of their appointment.
 The Remuneration Committee also makes recommendations to the Board concerning the allocation of share options to employees under the Share Option Scheme.

-The Nominations Committee is chaired by the independent Non-Executive Chairman, Stephen Davidson, and the other committee members are Dave Page, Sir Bryan Carsberg and Kirsten English.
+The Nominations Committee is chaired by the independent Non-Executive Chair, Kirsten English, and the other committee members are Dave Page, Sir Bryan Carsberg and Stephen Davidson.
 The Nominations Committee monitors the size and composition of the Board and the other Board Committees, is responsible for identifying suitable candidates for Board membership and monitors the performance and suitability of the current Board on an ongoing basis.